 Indianapolis 500 drivers, race time and how to watch

-“The Greatest Spectacle in Racing” will kick off Sunday afternoon at the Indianapolis Motor Speedway in Speedway, Indiana.
+“The Greatest Spectacle in Racing” kicked off Sunday afternoon at the Indianapolis Motor Speedway in Speedway, Indiana.

 Below, you can find out information about the race and how to tune in.